avajs/ava/readme.md

 As of version `5.0.0` it uses source maps to report coverage for your actual code, regardless of transpilation.
 Make sure that the code you're testing includes an inline source map or references a source map file.
 If you use `babel-register` you can set the `sourceMaps` option in your Babel config to `inline`.

+### Common pitfalls

+We have a growing list of [common pitfalls](docs/common-pitfalls.md) you may experience while using AVA.
+If you encounter any issues you think are common, comment in [this issue](https://github.com/avajs/ava/issues/404).

 ## FAQ

 ### Why not `mocha`, `tape`, `tap`?